openpnp/openpnp/SwitcherCamera.md

    ![Actuator G-Code](https://user-images.githubusercontent.com/9963310/204856344-99e53fe2-b8ff-4495-a949-6fc36081f0e6.png)

 To switch between cameras double click on the camera in the camera view.
 Note that this will capture a screenshot in your OpenPnP configuration directory.
-This process will be improved soon.

 OpenPnP will automatically switch between the two cameras for vision operations without capturing a screenshot.